Ed Gass-Donnelly

 Ed Gass-Donnelly (born August 17, 1977) is a Canadian film director, screenwriter and producer.
 His first full-length film, This Beautiful City, was released in 2008 and nominated for four Genies at the 29th Genie Awards.
 In January 2011 Gass-Donnelly was selected as one of the top ten film makers to watch by Variety.

+He is the son of noted theatre director Ken Gass, a founder of Toronto's Factory Theatre.